tasmota/docs/docs/Displays.md

 !!! example "`b0:260:260:100:50:2:11:4:2:Rel 1:`"

+### Picture Buttons
-to create picture touch buttons (jpeg on ESP32 only):
-(`#define JPEG_PICTS` and `#define USE_UFILESYS`)
+To create picture touch buttons (jpg on ESP32 only) requires `#define JPEG_PICTS` and `#define USE_UFILESYS`.

-and provide pictures on UFILESYSTEM with ending ".jpg"
-then give the path to the picture as button text omitting the ending .jpg
+Upload pictures to the file system with a ".jpg" extension, then give the path to the picture as button text omitting the .jpg extension.

-the example below would create a picture button with a picture file named wifi.jpg
+!!! example "Create a picture button with a picture file named `wifi.jpg`"
+    `b0:260:260:100:50:2:11:4:2:/wifi:`

-the size of the picture is NOT scaled and the dimensions of the button must fit the picture size.
-selected buttons invert the colors of the picture
+    The size of the picture is **not** scaled and the dimensions of the button must fit the picture size.
+Clicked buttons will invert the colors of the picture.

-!!! example "`b0:260:260:100:50:2:11:4:2:/wifi:`"

-you may also specify a picture for selected and unselected button state
-if the picture name ends with '1' this picture is used for unselected state and a picture with ending '2' is used for selected state
+You may specify a picture for selected and unselected button state.
+Picture filename ending with '1' is used for unselected state and ending '2' is for selected state.

-Sliders:
+### Sliders

-* `bs#` where # = define a slider number 0-15
+* `bs#` where # = is slider number `0..15`
 * `xp` = x position
 * `yp` = y position
 * `xa` = x size